freealise/freealise/plots/dj_postman.md

 ### The Lost DJ

-The Last DJ and Postman are the same story (villain is the next Pope as a comedy dictator = personality cult)
+The Last DJ and Postman are the same story set in foreseeable future (TP as main character, villain is the next Pope as a comedy dictator = personality cult)
 happening around Europe (as too far to the left for America, like Sanders) - DJ laid off in Britain gets a station in Georgia
 'new wave' (not a genre but direct revelation), post-cyberpunk (retrofuturism, disappointment with tech - 'nowpunk')